Quantum CORDIC -- Arcsine on a Budget: Preliminaries

 \section{Preliminaries}

 Suppose you have the following $(n+1)$-qubit quantum state:

-where $L\leq 2^{n}$, the \texttt{in} register has size $n$, the \texttt{out} register is of size one, and $h_k$ represents a number in range $[0,1]$ as an $n$-bit binary string.
+where $N = 2^{n}$, the \texttt{in} register has size $n$, the \texttt{out} register is of size one, and $h_k$ is the fixed point number $k2^{-n}$.
 A particularly useful transformation on this state is given by the following equation:

 which encodes the binary values $h_k$ into the probability amplitudes of the output register.
 This transformation is an important instance of quantum digital-to-analog conversion~\cite{mitarai2019quantum}.